-We evaluate our proposed method on two environments: \begin{enumerate*}[label=(\roman*)] \item a flexible 3D navigation environment developed by us, and \item the Atari River Raid environment. \end{enumerate*} By conducting extensive experiments, we establish that our method outperforms the state-of-the-art soft actor-critic algorithm~\cite{haarnoja2018soft} and its options counterpart \cite{lobo2019soft}, the soft-option critic.
+By conducting extensive experiments, we establish that our method outperforms the Soft Actor-Critic algorithm~\cite{haarnoja2018soft} and its options counterpart, the Soft Option Critic~\cite{lobo2019soft}.
 Our main contributions are as follows.

-\textbf{(1)} We propose a new approach called `Stay Alive with Many Options' for training options, where the primary objective of the agent is to prolong the length of the episode.
-We show that various scenarios of practical interest involve such an objective.
+\textbf{(1)} We propose a new approach called `Sequential Soft Option Critic' for training options in environments where a primary objective of the agent is to prolong the length of the episode.

-\textbf{(2)} We demonstrate the utility of sequentially adding new skills without a policy over options with experimental results that outperform prior methods in the task of navigation in a simulated 3D environment and the Atari River Raid environment.
+\textbf{(2)} We demonstrate the utility of sequentially adding new skills without a policy over options, with experimental results that outperform prior methods in the task of navigation in our simulated 3D environment and the Ducktietown and Atari River Raid environments.

-\textbf{(3)} We show that our approach can learn skills to solve complex tasks involving high-level goals in the navigation environment outperforming the state-of-the-art.
+\textbf{(3)} We show that our approach can learn skills to solve complex tasks involving high-level goals in the navigation environment outperforming prior methods.

-\section{Related Work}
+\section{RELATED WORK}

-The concept of temporal abstraction in reinforcement learning has been extensively explored in various works, from humble beginnings with options framework \citep{sutton1999between}, feudal learning~\citep{dayan1993feudal}, hierarchical abstract machines~\citep{parr1998reinforcement} and the MAXQ hierarchical learning algorithm~\citep{dietterich2000hierarchical} to recent endeavors in imagination augmented agent learning with variational temporal abstraction \citep{kim2019variational}.
-Approaches like feudal networks~\citep{vezhnevets2017feudal} based on feudal learning fused a manager network to chose the direction of navigation in the latent space when learning workers (sub-policies).
+The concept of temporal abstraction in reinforcement learning has been extensively explored in various works, from humble beginnings with options framework~\cite{sutton1999between}, feudal learning~\cite{dayan1993feudal}, hierarchical abstract machines~\cite{parr1998reinforcement}, and the MAXQ hierarchical learning algorithm~\cite{dietterich2000hierarchical}, to recent endeavors in imagination augmented agent learning with variational temporal abstraction~\cite{kim2019variational}.
+Approaches like feudal networks~\cite{vezhnevets2017feudal} based on feudal learning fused a manager network to choose the direction of navigation in the latent space when learning workers (sub-policies).

 The option-critic architecture~\cite{bacon2017option} builds on top of the options framework and makes use of the policy over options to learn its corresponding $Q$ function.
 This acts as a critic and is used to update the termination functions of the options.
 Recently Soft Option Actor-Critic Architecture (SOAC) extended this approach by appending intrinsic rewards into the framework~\cite{li2020soac}.
-Unlike \cite{bacon2017option} which used option critic to compute gradients for each sub-policy, we are concerned with learning sub-policies one at a time.
+Unlike~,\cite{bacon2017option} which uses option critic to compute gradients for each sub-policy, in this paper, we study learning sub-policies one at a time.